Women in 1940s Spain: 1941

 On 24 January 1941, abortion was formally made a crime against the state by Franco.
-Doctors who performed abortions could be given sentences of between 6 years and 1 day to 14 years and 8 months in prison, along with fines between 2,500 to 50,000 pesetas.
+Doctors who performed abortions could be given sentences of between 6 years and 1 day to 14 years and 8 months in prison, along with fines between 2,500 and 50,000 pesetas.
 Doctors would lose any professional qualifications they had for a period of 10 to 20 years.
 Pharmacists or anyone in their employ who gave any substance or medicine that would be considered abortive could face the loss of their professional qualifications for 5 to 10 years and fines of between 1,000 and 25,000 pesetas.
 Any doctor, midwife or other medical practitioner who observed an abortion was required by law to report it to the authorities.
 Failure to do so would result in a fine.
 At the same time, any sale of materials used for the purpose of contraception or promoting their usage could be imprisoned for between 1 month and 1 day to 2 months.
 Sex education was also banned, with punishments attached for teaching it.

 María Topete Fernández was part of prison leadership at the Prison for Nursing Mothers in Madrid.
 Held up as a model for being the first of its kind in Europe, the prison had problems with infant mortality.
 While the Law of Maternal and Infant Health in June 1941 reduced infant deaths by a small fraction, imprisoned Republican women would not see improved rates until 1943, and significant improvement until 1952 when the prison's rationing system was abandoned.

 Prostitutes were held at facilities run by nuns through Patronato de Proteccion a la Mujer from 1941 to 1985.
-They were always a minority, representing between 7 and 10% of the population.
 They would be put into cells next to girls abandoned by their families, spending only a few nights.
 According to Carlos Álvarez, researcher at the University of the Basque Country, "Their confinement fulfilled two objectives: on the one hand to separate them from the rest of society so that they did not influence it, and on the other hand to be 'rehabilitated', along the path of redemption."